-And who knows, maybe in a few years you'll be right up there with the best online thrift stores, retailing loads of second-hand fashion.
-Fashion therefore more sustainable and better for the planet.
+And who knows, maybe in a few years, you'll be right up there with the best online thrift stores, retailing loads of second-hand fashion.
+Fashion, therefore, more sustainable and better for the planet.

 Potential buyers see these items, and some of them convert into paying customers.
-This is a straightforward process, but getting from the point of setting up the business to the point of sale is where the complexities happen.
+This is a straightforward process, but getting from the point of setting up your online thrift shop business to the point of sale is where the complexities happen.

-Your business can be profitable, or non-profitable, depending on several factors.
+A thrift store business can be profitable, or non-profitable, depending on several factors.
 If you’re setting up on the internet for charity reasons, then you’re not necessarily building for profit.
 Most likely, the proceeds from the thrifted items would be used to support your charity goals.

 A report from Statista2 shows that in 2019, sales in UK second-hand shops saw a 17.6% rise in value.
-The industry is growing, and despite how many players it already has, there’s enough space for you to carve a niche and make a good profit with your business.
+The circular fashion industry is growing, and despite how many players it already has, there’s enough space for you to carve a niche and make a good profit with your business.